 Skills

-Wren AI provides skills — reusable AI agent workflow guides that teach Claude Code (or other AI coding agents) how to use the Wren CLI effectively.
-Skills are not plugins or extensions; they are structured prompts with decision trees that guide an agent through multi-step tasks.
+Wren AI ships skills — reusable AI agent workflow guides that teach Claude Code (or other AI coding agents) how to use the Wren CLI for multi-step tasks.
+A skill is a structured markdown guide with a decision tree, agent-side rules, and references to deeper documentation.

 Available skills